Minimum-CD/cd-manifesto/content/FAQ/_index.md

 ## What do we mean by "definition of deployable"?

 For every organization, there should be non-negotiable guardrails in place for delivery.
 These may include security, compliance, stability, responsiveness, etc. The pipeline should be the final word for this.
 See Dave Farley's video [Real Example of a Deployment Pipeline in the Fintech Industry](https://www.youtube.com/watch?v=bHKHdp4H-8w))

+For a comprehensive guide on defining what "deployable" means for your organization, see [Definition of Deployable](/minimumcd/deployable/).

 ## How do we differentiate between "deployment" and "release"?